ASSESSMENT CRITERIA

 4. three selected and implemented research projects;

-The number of citations is determined as at the submission deadline based on available bibliometric sources defining the achievements, such as ISI Web of Knowledge, SCOPUS, etc., the Hirsch index and other sources taking into account the specific nature of individual fields of science.
+5. a number of citations based on available bibliometric sources defining the achievements, such as Web of Science (WoS), SCOPUS, Hirsch index and other sources taking into account the specific nature of individual fields of science.

 The following achievements are taken into account in the field of BUSINESS: